rcasto/infinite-scroll-component/README.md

 # inifinite-scroll
-A web component for infinite scrolling content.
+A little web component for infinite scrolling.